tybottorff/bottorffdocs/notes/literature_notes.md

  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
 # Immune-related adverse events as potential surrogates of immune checkpoint inhibitors' efficacy: a systematic review and meta-analysis of randomized studies
  - **low strength correlation between ICI therapy effects and overall/specific irAE rates (< 1/3 of variability in anti-tumor response from ICI explained by variability in irAE incidence from ICI), seems less robust here than what I thought from other studies**
+ - **this is one of few/only randomized clinical trials asking the question about association between irAE development and response to ICI (previous evidence that I was more familiar with was observational studies and even then association was only observed sometimes)**
 # Immune-related adverse events in checkpoint blockade: observations from human tissue and therapeutic considerations
  - dysregulated cytokines (IFNγ and TNF) in irAE tissue
  - high T cell infiltration in irAE tissue